AsocPro/nubita/README.md

 ## Features

 These are the planned and current features of nubita.

+### Current Features

+ - A readme file with hopes and aspirations.

+### Planned Features

+ - Manage containerized applications
+ - Check for updates for containerized applications
+ - Easily access release notes for updated applications to easily check fornbreaking changes.

+## System Requirements

+Some program to read this text file with. vim is optimal but cat or less will do just fine as well.